MuhammedALDRUBI/exp-imp-management/docs/Importers-usage.md

 1.1 - Any CSVImporter child class that implements ExpImpManagement\ImportersManagement\Interfaces\SelfConstructableCSVImporter interface and uses ExpImpManagement\ImportersManagement\ImporterTypes\CSVImporter\Traits\CSVImporterSelfConstructing trait doesn't need to pass anything into the __construct method while calling it from the controller context ....
 The CSVImporterSelfConstructing trait will declare the __construct and pass it the arguments defined by SelfConstructableCSVImporter interface 's getModelClassForSelfConstructing , getDataValidationRequestFormClassForSelfConstructing , getImportableTemplateFactoryForSelfConstructing  methods .
 1.2 - If the class implements ExpImpManagement\ImportersManagement\Interfaces\SelfConstructableCSVImporter interface and need to declare  the __construct  to pass some other props ...
 Don't use ExpImpManagement\ImportersManagement\ImporterTypes\CSVImporter\Traits\CSVImporterSelfConstructing trait and declare  the __construct  method as you like ( but don't forget to pass the modelClass , dataValidationREquestFormClass , ImportableDataFileFactory arguments to parent::__construct method ) .
-2 - By default our package doesn't handle relationships ... but you can extend the exporter type and add the relationships you want (( If the result importer class has the functinality to handle them , ex : you can create a new type that handle other files uploaded to the request and insert them as you want with a new functionallity you write
+2 - By default our package CSVImporter only handles the HasOne relations ... and you can request to handle by defining that there is a relation column in the format factory object .
 3 you can override any thing by extending class ... ex : uploaded file handling methods , storign in the temp path or change the path , filesProcessors , Responders classes , notifications classes , overriding the serlizied props .... etc. .

 <hr>